harvardinformatics/website/content/maker.md

 (jbrowse-utils) $ ${JBROWSE_SOURCE_DIR}/bin/generate-names.pl --tracks protein2genome,est2genome --hashBits 4 --compress --out .
 ```

-### Running JBrowse on Odyssey using Open OnDemand
+### Running JBrowse on the FASRC Cluster using Open OnDemand

-A JBrowse instance can be launched on Odyssey using the Odyssey Open OnDemand instance ([https://vdi.rc.fas.harvard.edu/]()).
+A JBrowse instance can be launched on the FASRC cluster using Open OnDemand instance ([https://vdi.rc.fas.harvard.edu/]()).
 From the menu, select Interactive Apps > JBrowse.
 In the "path of a JBrowse data directory" textbox, enter the absolute path to the JBrowse data/ directory that was created by the maker2jbrowse-odyssey script (in the MAKER datastore directory), then click "Launch".

-For more details, see the [JBrowse on Odyssey guide]({filename}/jbrowse.md).
+For more details, see the [JBrowse on the FASRC Cluster]({filename}/jbrowse.md) guide.

 ## Using the MAKER Singularity Image on Other HPC Clusters